 I like the initial results

-The first week, going no carbs cold turkey, was hard.
+The first week of E2M training, going no carbs, no processed sugar cold turkey, was hard.
 I was a little naive.
 I thought I was in decent shape, especially for cardio.
 Pulling carbs took me down a notch.
 Or three.
 But I also have lost 10 pounds and can see some increased muscle definition in my upper body where I’ve always struggled to sustain any results.

 I like the cheat meal

 This goes hand-in-hand with the sustainable part.
-Similar to Tim Ferris’s popular 4 Hour Body, E2M includes one meal a week you can eat and drink whatever you want.
+Similar to Tim Ferris’s popular 4 Hour Body, E2M training includes one meal a week you can eat and drink whatever you want.
 Pizza?
 Sure.
 Box of donuts?
 Sure.
+Ok, maybe not a box.
 Ice cream sundae?
 Yup.
 Couple beers.
 No problem.
 Enjoy it.
 You earned it through a week of hard work.
 No guilt, just a mental break.